 Hamburger Bahnhof - Museum für Gegenwart - Berlin

-For each of his work groups, Schmidt developed an individual photographic method of accessing reality.
-These include portraits, self-portraits, cityscapes, landscapes and still lifes.
-Along with the series Waffenruhe (1987), Ein-heit (1996), Lebensmittel (2012) and other original photographs, the exhibition presents unpublished working prints, book designs and archival materials to illustrate the development of Schmidt’s art, which through its continual exploration and innovation has been seminal for a younger generation of photographers.
+Schmidt developed an individual photographic method of accessing reality for each of his work groups.
+These included portraits, self-portraits, cityscapes, landscapes and still lifes.
+Along with the series Waffenruhe, (Ceasefire), 1987, Ein-heit (U-ni-ty), 1996, Lebensmittel (Foodstuff), 2012 and other original photographs, the exhibition presents unpublished work, book designs and archival materials to illustrate the development of Schmidt’s art.
+Through its continual exploration and innovation, his work has been seminal for a younger generation of photographers.

-A 400-page catalogue published by Koenig Books accompanies the exhibition and contains essays by Ute Eskildsen, Janos Frecot, Peter Galassi, Heinz Liesbrock and Thomas Weski, all of whom worked with the artist on various projects.
+The retrospective is accompanied by a 400 page catalogue published by the Verlag Koenig Books at a price of 60 euros, museum price 45 euros.
+The catalogue essays were written by Ute Eskildsen, Janos Frecot, Peter Galassi, Heinz Liesbrock and Thomas Weski, all of whom worked with the artist on various projects.

 Following the exhibition at Hamburger Bahnhof, the retrospective will be shown at the Galerie Nationale du Jeu de Paume in Paris (11 May – 29 August 2021), the Museo Nacional Centro de Arte Reina Sofía in Madrid (28 September 2021 – 28 February 2022) and the Albertina Museum in Vienna (24 March –12 June 2022).

-The exhibition has been generously supported by the Sparkassen-Finanzgruppe, the main sponsor of the Staatliche Museen zu Berlin (represented by Berlin Hyp, Berliner Sparkasse, DekaBank Deutsche Girozentrale, Deutsche Leasing, Feuersozietät Berlin Brandenburg, Finanz Informatik, NORD/LB Kulturstiftung, Savings Banks Cultural Fund of the German Savings Banks Association, and the Sparkassenverband Westfalen- Lippe) and is made possible through the Capital Culture Fund.
+The exhibition has been generously supported by the Sparkassen-Finanzgruppe (Savings Banks Finance Group), the main sponsor of the Staatliche Museen zu Berlin (represented by Berlin Hyp, Berliner Sparkasse, DekaBank Deutsche Girozentrale, Deutsche Leasing, Feuersozietät Berlin Brandenburg, Finanz Informatik, NORD/LB Kulturstiftung, Savings Banks Cultural Fund of the German Savings Banks Association, and the Sparkassenverband Westfalen-Lippe) and is made possible through the Hauptstadtkulturfond (Capital Cultural Fund).

 The originally planned duration of the exhibition, 21 May – 25 October 2020, was rescheduled because of the closure of the museum in the context of the coronavirus.
 Information about current health and safety measures and special opening hours during the new exhibition period is available on the website.